Nice3point/Revit.Build.Tasks/Readme.md

 ### Publishing

-Included a target for copying addin files to the `%AppData%\Autodesk\Revit\Addins` folder after building a project.
+Included a target for copying .addin files to the `%AppData%\Autodesk\Revit\Addins` folder after building a project.

 `Clean solution` or `Clean project` will delete the published files.